kyuhodad/shuffling-pines/README.md

 # Shuffling Pines Project
 #### By Kyeong Hwi Lee (https://github.com/kyuhodad/shuffling-pines)

-This project provides a application page which consists of two tabs:
+This project provides an application page which consists of two tabs:

   - **Input form for a guest**: Getting guest information for the Shuffling Pines Dissolution Center.
 The input data are :
     - `Guest Name`: Name of the guest.
 Must be set.